A Comprehensive Step-by-step Guide to Data Brokers, Part 2

 Step 1: Scan the web for your name

-OneRep scans over 100 data broker sites to find your “profiles” – pages with your information that were created without your permission.
+OneRep scans 103 search sites to find your “profiles” – pages with your information that were created without your permission.

 Step 2: Delete all the discovered listings

 OneRep removes your information from all of the data brokers that display it: the tool automatically sends opt-out requests on your behalf.
 It also keeps you informed about the removal progress.